-NASA has given approval for preliminary designs of the SPHEREx space spectrophotometric observatory project.
-The observatory will study distant galaxies, test theories of the expansion of the universe, and search for biogenic molecules in protoplanetary disks and molecular clouds.
+NASA has approved preliminary designs of the SPHEREx space spectrophotometric observatory project.
+The observatory will study distant galaxies, test the universe’s expansion theories, and search for biogenic molecules in protoplanetary disks and molecular clouds.

 The space telescope SPHEREx, or Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer, for the first time in the world, will map the entire sky four times, creating a massive database of stars, galaxies, nebulas, and many other celestial objects.

 Such data can reveal what an object is made of because certain chemical elements absorb and emit light of a specific wavelength.
-This method also allows you to determine the distance of the object from Earth, which means the specified map will be three-dimensional.
+This method also allows you to determine the object’s distance from Earth, which means the specified map will be three-dimensional.

 SPHEREx will be the first NASA mission to build a full-sky spectroscopy map in near-infrared, and it will observe a total of 102 near-infrared colors.
 “That’s like going from black-and-white images to color; it’s like going from Kansas to Oz,” said Allen Farrington, the SPHEREx project manager at JPL.